Created in partnership with

 • implantable cardioverter defibrillators (ICDs).

-Radiotherapy and some types of scans can affect how these devices work.
-So it is important to tell your healthcare team if you have one.
-They will plan any scans and treatment to avoid affecting your device.
-They will also arrange any extra monitoring you need to check your device or adjust its settings.
+Radiotherapy and some types of scan can affect how these devices work.
+So it is important to tell your cancer team if you have one.
+Take any written information or guidance about your device to your radiotherapy pre-treatment appointments and your first radiotherapy treatment appointment.
+This will help your cancer team to plan any scans and treatment so it does not affect your device.
+They will also arrange any extra monitoring you need to check your device or change its settings.

 If new problems develop during treatment